project-graveyard/fish-git/README.md

-Custom git alias for my fish shell
+Personalisation of git alias for my fish shell

 ## Installation